UPDATE: Republic of Angola – Legal System and Research

 Dunia P. Zongwe is an author, an academic and a consultant.
-He writes and specializes in the areas of international finance and human rights, focusing on Africa.
-Mr. Zongwe was educated at the University of Namibia, Université de Montréal and Cornell University, where he earned both his master’s and doctoral degrees in law.
-He is currently a lecturer at the University of Namibia.
+He writes and specializes in the areas of international finance, the economics of law, contracts, natural resources, and human rights, focusing on Africa.
+Mr. Zongwe studied at the University of Namibia, Université de Montréal, and Cornell University, where he earned both his master’s and doctoral degrees in law.
+He currently works in South Africa at Walter Sisulu University where he serves in the law department as Associate Professor.

 Table of Contents